nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_DYNAMIC_ROUTING.md

 export default withRouter(ApplicationViews)
 ```

-### Description
+### Dynamically Changing the User's View

-When we discharge an animal from the kennel (i.e. delete the animal from our JSON) you obviously can't show that animal's details any longer.
+If the user is looking at the detailed view of an animal and wants to discharge an animal from the kennel (i.e. delete the animal from our JSON) you obviously can't show that animal's details again once the operation is complete.
 Therefore, when the user clicks on the delete button, you are going to redirect the user back to the animal list.
 The routing package you are using provides a object called [history](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/history.md).
 On that object, there is a method named `push()`.

 If you push something on to what's called the _history stack_, it will change the view.